City A.M. recently published a feature from Dan Cobley, Partner at Blenheim Chalcot, on why we should forget unicorns, its all about the gazelles.

 This is not to say that speed is bad; it is crucial to bring products to market quickly if startups are to make the most of market opportunities.

-.
+Working with the Salary Finance team we went from founding the company to launching a valuable employee benefit in just six months.
 But in this case, as with TDX, we started with first principles, building a business that will create real customer value, sustainably and scalably.
 In my view it’s clear, in the long run, gazelles provide more meat than unicorns.

 Unicorns will remain the source of speculation, and commentators will continue to point to every success and failure as evidence of good times ahead or an impending crash.
 Meanwhile much of the real value will be created by companies patiently growing with sound business economics, a real focus on the customer, and, no doubt, patient investors with an eye for the long term.